cocos-creator/docs-3d-deprecated/en/physics/physics-material.md

 # Physics Material

-In Cocos Creator 3D, the physics material is a asset, which records the surface information of the object, which is used to calculate the friction and elastic force of the colliding object.
+In __Cocos Creator 3D__, the physics material is a __asset__, which records the surface information of the object.
+This is used to calculate the friction and elastic force of the colliding object.

 ## Properties